Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/dbt-copilot.md

 - You can request the deletion of personal or sensitive data within 30 days.

 :::tip
 dbt Copilot accelerates, but doesn’t replace, your analytics development lifecycle.
-It helps deliver better data products faster, but always review AI-generated content, as it may be incorrect.
+It helps deliver better data products faster, but always reviews AI-generated content, as it may be incorrect.
 :::

 WE CAN ADD ARCHITECTURAL DIAGRAM HERE